Spc-Marcus/M2-IDM-PROJET/README.md

 ### How to verify my grammar?

-When the grammar grows up, it may be difficult to verify if your grammar is valid.
+When the grammar grows, it may be difficult to verify if your grammar is valid.
 Even by testing your language, you cannot ensure your AST is built as you want.
 To help language designers with this task, Langium provides two different tools.